-We are raising funds for the Veterans of Foreign Wars Unmet Needs program.
+We are raised funds for the Veterans of Foreign Wars Unmet Needs program.
 The VFW Unmet Needs is there to help America's military families who have run into unexpected financial difficulties as a result of deployment or other military-related activity or injury.
 The program provides financial aid grants of up to $1,500 to assist with basic life needs in the form of a grant - not a loan - so no repayment is required.
 To further ease the burden, we pay the creditor directly.

 JACKYL: It’s been 25 years since Jackyl shot out of Georgia with its wild, untamed and uncouth approach to rock ‘n’ roll.
 Equal parts hard rock, heavy metal and Southern rock, Jackyl formed in 1991 and brought back rock ‘n’ roll back — back to its down-to-earth, wild, fun-loving origins.
 Full of spit and swagger — and a "dirty” sense of humor to boot — Jackyl quickly earned a deal with Geffen Records.
 Jackyl’s live shows were already legendary before the ink dried on the Geffen contract.